MMartinelli-hub/ATA_Tutorship/README.md

     - llm prompt-optimized classification (using DSPy)
     - llm LORA fine-tuned classification (using unsloth)
     - term clustering based on similarity and k-means
+- **gutbrainie**: various implementations for subtask 6.1 (Named Entity Recognition) and 6.2.3 (Mention-level Relation Extraction) of GutBrainIE-2025 shared task.
+Covers the following approaches:
+    - vanilla NER
+    - bert for token classification (with *transformers* built-in classification head and BIO tagging schema)
+    - GLiNER V1 and V2

+## Note
+The **data** folder within **gutbrainie** is provided empty.
+You can download related files and populate this folder from: https://zenodo.org/records/16845409/files/GutBrainIE_Full_Collection_2025.zip?download=1